datastaxdevs/workshop-streaming-game/README.md

 - an Astra Streaming topic;
 - an API bridging it to ...
 - ... a client ready to establish WebSocket connections.
+- (and an Astra DB instance acting as persistent storage to back the API)

 It is time to play!